psiphi75/psiphi75.github.io/RustIntroduction/rust-intro.md

 ## Ownership is Rust's magic sword

 -   You get memory safe guarantees without a GC.
 -   Elimitates data races accross threads.
 -   You know what a function can do with it's arguments.
-- It's a new paradigm, so requires a little effort to master.
+-   It's a new paradigm, so requires some effort to master.

 **Questions so far?**